Please read them carefully as they set out our respective rights and obligations.

 (f) Where we are forced to cancel or change your arrangements due to Force Majeure (see clause 9)

 Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our contract with you is prevented or affected by or you otherwise suffer any damage or loss (as more fully described in clause 10(2) below) as a result of “force majeure”.
 In these booking conditions, “force majeure” means any event beyond our or our supplier’s control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
-Examples include warfare and acts of terrorism (and threat thereof), civil strike, significant risks to human health such as the outbreak of serous disease at the travel destination or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to the travel destination or remain at the travel destination, the act of any government or other national or local authority including port or river authorities, industrial dispute, labour strikes, lock closure, natural or nuclear disaster, fire chemical or biological disaster, unavoidable technical problems with transport and all similar events outside our or the supplier(s) concern’s control.
+Examples include warfare and acts of terrorism (and threat thereof), civil strike, significant risks to human health such as the outbreak of serous disease at the travel destination (including but not limited to Covid-19 or future strains of the Coronavirus and the ongoing effects of Covid-19) or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to the travel destination or remain at the travel destination, the act of any government or other national or local authority including port or river authorities, industrial dispute, labour strikes, lock closure, natural or nuclear disaster, fire chemical or biological disaster, unavoidable technical problems with transport and all similar events outside our or the supplier(s) concern’s control.

-Brexit Implications:please note that certain travel arrangements may be affected as a result of the United Kingdom’s decision to leave the European Union.
+Brexit Implications: please note that certain travel arrangements may be affected as a result of the United Kingdom having now left the European Union.
 This could include an unavailability of certain flight routes, access to certain ports and airports and changes to the visa requirements of British citizens travelling to, within or through the EU.
 Please rest assured that this is something we will continue to monitor and will advise our customers as soon as possible if we become aware of any confirmed bookings that will be affected.
-However, since this is something which is completely unprecedented and outside our control, we would treat any such changes as Force Majeure, and whilst we will endeavour to provide suitable alternative arrangements or refunds where possible, we will not be liable to pay you any compensation..
+However, since this is something which is completely unprecedented and outside our control, we would treat any such changes as Force Majeure, and whilst we will endeavour to provide suitable alternative arrangements or refunds where possible, we will not be liable to pay you any compensation.